opencybersecurityalliance/kestrel-lang/GOVERNANCE.rst

 #.
 After release check

-    - Check `kestrel_jupyter on PyPI`_ after a few minutes to confirm new package built and released.
+    - Check `kestrel-jupyter on PyPI`_ after a few minutes to confirm new package built and released.
     - May activate/pin the released version of Kestrel documentation at `readthedocs version control`_.
     - Announce the release at OCA Kestrel channel.